Article

 Index Portfolios

-Depending on their entitlements, users potentially have access to thousands of system-defined indices, acting as benchmarks and used to derive composite portfolios for use.
-In the above output, there are 2 key columns of data, name and code.
-When searching for portfolios, the API will allow users to filter out portfolios of interest by utilizing 1 or both of these key columns.
+Depending on entitlements, users may have access to thousands of system-defined indices that act as benchmarks and can be used to derive composite portfolios.
+In the above output, there are two key columns of data, name and code.
+When searching for portfolios, the API allows users to filter results by one or both of these fields.

-®The number of indices available is extremely large and if there is any desire to get the entire data set, the query will ultimately timeout.
-That being said, the option to retrieve thousands of results will be difficult to navigate and will likely be unmanageable for use.
-The service was specifically designed to filter down the result set, allowing users to narrow down the set of portfolios of interest.
-By specifying very specific queries, users will not only experience a reduction of time but more manageable results to work with.
+®The number of indices available is extremely large, and requesting the entire data set will likely time out.
+Retrieving thousands of results is difficult to navigate and often unmanageable.
+This service is designed to filter the result set, allowing users to narrow down portfolios of interest.
+By specifying precise queries, users will reduce execution time and obtain more manageable results..

 For this analysis, I plan to choose a benchmark of interest for comparison.
 Specifically, I'm going to look for an Intercontinental Exchange (ICE) index.
-At this point, you will likely need to be quite specific in your request to narrow down the one of interest.
+You will likely need to be quite specific in your request to narrow down the index of interest.

-# The 'portfolioTypes' specifier is required to ensure you are search for index-based portfolios
+# The 'portfolioTypes' specifier is required to ensure you are searching for index-based portfolios

 query="ICE BofA Global High Yield European",